NateWr/cyf-react-syntax/readme.md

 ### What should you know?

-1. There are two components in the code above?
+1. There are two components in the code above.
 What are their names?

 2. Can you name the "smart" component?